-- Oblivion grants the ability to create custom spells to players who progress to a certain point in the Mages' Guild quest line or purchase the Wizard's Tower Downloadable Content.
+- The Elder Scrolls IV: Oblivion grants the ability to create custom spells to players who progress to a certain point in the Mages' Guild quest line or purchase the Wizard's Tower Downloadable Content.
 Like Morrowind, the player chooses a spell's range, area of effect, duration, and effects.
 The game features fewer overall spell effects than did Morrowind, and also places more limits on the combinations, but there is still plenty of potential for game-breaking with certain combinations.

 - Evil Islands: You must craft spell before you use them, using a keystone and then adding runes to increase the attributes (damage, range, duration...) of the base spell.